krystianll/mlemur/README.md

 ```
 mlemur::mlemur()
 ```
-Alternatively, you can download the following clickable script: https://github.com/krystianll/mlemur/blob/master/run_mlemur.bat (Please right-click on the link and click "Save as".
-You can save the file in any location you choose).
+Alternatively, you can download the following clickable script: <https://github.com/krystianll/mlemur/blob/master/run_mlemur.bat> (You can save the file in any location you choose).
 If Windows blocks the execution of the file, click "More info" and proceed
 ## Instructions (macOS)
 1. Install newest version of R (currently 4.2.1) in the default location.
-- For Intel Macs use the following link: https://cran.r-project.org/bin/macosx/base/
+- For Intel Macs use the following link: <https://cran.r-project.org/bin/macosx/base/>
-- For Apple Silicon (M1, M2) Macs use the following link: https://cran.r-project.org/bin/macosx/big-sur-arm64/base/
+- For Apple Silicon (M1, M2) Macs use the following link: <https://cran.r-project.org/bin/macosx/big-sur-arm64/base/>
 - If you're not sure which version to choose, click Apple logo in the top-left corner of the screen, choose About This Mac and inspect the Chip model

 2. Don't open R yet.
 Open Terminal.app.
 To do this, press and hold Command ⌘ key and then press Space key.
 Type Terminal and press Enter.